Jon Voight: Political views

 In November 2020, after the United States presidential election, Voight released a statement through his Twitter account, in which he stated he was very angry that Joe Biden had won the election.
 He further implied that Biden had committed electoral fraud and proclaimed that the United States was engaged in "our greatest fight since the Civil War – the battle of righteousness versus Satan, because these leftists are evil, corrupt, and they want to tear down this nation."
 He finished the statement by imploring his followers to not let the 2020 presidential election be certified without attempting to make sure it was accurate first.
-After the January 6 United States Capitol attack, and after Joe Biden's victory was confirmed in Congress on January 7, Voight released one more video on his Twitter account for his followers telling them to cease protesting.
-He proceeded to tell his followers "We shall not weep," to "give thanks to Donald Trump" for his "four years of hard work" as president of the United States, and that the complaints of those who were disappointed in his reelection loss "would be heard."
-He then concluded his video by calling for peace to all Americans.
+After the January 6 United States Capitol attack, and after Biden's victory was confirmed in Congress on January 7, Voight released one more video on his Twitter account for his followers, telling them to cease protesting.

-In 2022, following a mass shooting at an elementary school in Uvalde, Texas, in a Facebook video, Voight called for gun control, arguing that "proper qualifications" and "testing" should be necessary for gun ownership.
+In 2022, following a mass shooting at an elementary school in Uvalde, Texas, Voight posted a video in support of gun control, arguing that "proper qualifications" and "testing" should be necessary for gun ownership.
+In November 2023, Voight expressed disappointment in his daughter Angelina Jolie, criticizing her views on the Gaza war and accusing her of spreading misinformation.
+Whereas Jolie had called for a ceasefire, Voight emphasized Israel's right to protect its people, stating that the conflict was about preserving the Holy Land and the Jewish people.
+Reportedly this was one factor leading Jolie to once again cut off contact with him.
+Voight again endorsed Donald Trump's candidacy for president in 2024.

 Personal life

 In 1962, Voight married actress Lauri Peters, whom he met when they both appeared in the original Broadway production of The Sound of Music.
 They divorced in 1967.
 He married actress Marcheline Bertrand in 1971.
-They separated in 1976, filed for divorce in 1978, and it was finalized in 1980.
-Their children, James Haven (born May 11, 1973) and Angelina Jolie (born June 4, 1975), went on to enter the film business as actors and producers.
+They separated in 1976, filed for divorce in 1978, and finalized it in 1980.
+Their children, James Haven (born 1973) and Angelina Jolie (born 1975), went on to enter the film business as actors and producers.
 Through Jolie, he has six grandchildren.

-Voight has never remarried in the 40-plus years since his second divorce.
-Over the decades, he has dated Linda Morand, Stacey Pickren, Rebecca De Mornay, Eileen Davidson, Barbra Streisand, Nastassja Kinski, and Diana Ross.
+Voight has not remarried since the divorce from his second wife.
+Over the decades, he has dated Linda Morand, Rebecca De Mornay, Eileen Davidson, Barbra Streisand, Nastassja Kinski, and Diana Ross.